fujitake/smart-building-quick-start-kit/devices/cameras/intrusion-detection/README.en.md

 ### Detect intrusion into a specified area.

-Put a virtual line in the middle of the screen, and regard the left side of the screen (width: 320px) as the restricted area.
+Put a virtual line in the middle of the screen (red dotted line), and regard the left side of the screen (width: 320px) as the restricted area.

 ![](./img/flame0.png)

-Detect when a person overlaps the virtual line (Figure 1), and then when the person has completely moved into the restricted area (Figure 2), publish the event of detection to the MQTT broker.
+Detect when a person overlaps the virtual line (Figure 1), and then when the person has completely moved into the restricted area (Figure 2), publish the event of detection to an MQTT broker.

 Figure 1.
 ![](./img/flame1.png)